Cut grease between washes and save money with this easy DIY dry shampoo.

-When I was a teenager, along with rinsing my hair in lemon juice to make it shiny, my nanna taught me to brush talc or corn flour through my hair to make it look less oily and gross if I didn’t have time to wash it.
+When it comes to looking after my hair, my nanna taught me two things: she taught me to rinse my hair in lemon juice to make it shiny.
+And she taught me to brush talc or cornflour through my hair to make it look less oily and gross if I didn’t have time to wash it.

 What’s old is now new again and this old hair remedy has now been repackaged, remarked and commercialised as ‘dry shampoo’.

 However, you don’t need to spend a fortune on store-bought dry shampoos that hold questionable ingredients.
 If you’re having a bad hair day, the old-fashioned solution is right there in your pantry and it will only cost you a few cents.

 Dry shampoo doesn’t only stop that deep-fried greasy look between washes.
 Your hair is also easier to style with a little dry shampoo.

 A quick history of hair powder for the history buffs

 Hair powder was originally used to style hair.

 Back in the 17th and 18th Centuries, wearing powdered wigs became popular to cover syphilis induced baldness, which apparently was running rampant.
 The wigs also helped with head lice, another big problem.
 Wearers shaved their heads to fit the wigs.
 Infested wigs could be easily boiled.

 Women didn’t wear the wigs so much, but they copied the powdered look and created the amazingly complicated up-dos that are famous for the period.

 Those tight curls and elaborate hairstyles were the result of a lard and powder combo, sometimes scented with lavender or perfume to cover the porky smell.